-When it comes to shore excursions, there's a decent number of options on offer in each port, covering a gamut of interests from adventure to culture and making good use of the islands' natural sights.
-Some of the more unusual excursions on our cruise included an Isle of Pines tour that let you snorkel the "Natural Aquarium," a traditional fish reserve on the edge of a pine forest that's hidden away from the rough ocean waves.
-And in Noumea, you can take a gourmet tour to sample the island's culinary offerings in New Caledonia's top restaurants.
+In the other islands, examples of some of the more unusual excursions include a chance to snorkel "the Natural Aquarium" in the Isle of Pines and a visit to a traditional fish reserve on the edge of a pine forest and hidden away from the rough ocean waves.
+In Noumea, you can take a gourmet tour sampling the culinary offerings of some of New Caledonia's top restaurants.

 Pacific Dawn Public Rooms

 Reception and the shore excursions desk are located on Deck 5, an impressive space with a sweeping staircase, plants and plenty of comfortable seating.
 Above, on Deck 6, there are duty-free outlets selling beauty products, perfume, jewelry (including the popular "inch of gold"), and alcohol and tobacco products.
 Another collection of shops on the next level up, Deck 7, sells resort and beach gear, P&O memorabilia and souvenirs like ship models and T-shirts.

 If you need to stay in touch with the outside world, there's an Internet cafe located on Deck 8, port side, near the Marquee, but it has no IT manager.
 If you have any problems setting up an account and logging on, you won't get help.
 There are plenty of computer stations, however, but it's a stuffy, windowless room that we found we couldn't use for long, especially in rough seas.
 There are several time plans to choose from, starting at 100 minutes for A$55, or you can pay as you go for A$0.75 a minute.
 The ship doesn't have Wi-Fi throughout, but if you bring your own computer, you can get a signal on decks 5, 6 and 7, near the center of the ship.